The French Colony Nobody Talks About: A Week in Pondicherry

 You can't understand Pondicherry without understanding the Ashram.
 Founded by philosopher Sri Aurobindo and his spiritual collaborator Mirra Alfassa (known as "The Mother") in 1926, the Ashram occupies multiple buildings across White Town.
 It's an active spiritual community — about 1,200 members live and work here.

 The main building on Rue de la Marine houses the samadhi (memorial) of both founders.
 Visitors are welcome.
 Remove shoes.
 Maintain silence.
 No photography inside.
-The courtyard is one of the most peaceful spaces I've found anywhere in India — a huge frangipani tree, meditation benches, and an absolute wall of silence despite being 200 metres from a busy road.
+The courtyard is one of the most peaceful spaces you'll find anywhere in India — a huge frangipani tree, meditation benches, and an absolute wall of silence despite being 200 metres from a busy road.

 Free entry.
 Open daily 8AM-12PM and 2PM-6PM.